Skip to main content

 This leads to the second difference from bar graphs.
 In a bar graph, the categories are determined by the name of the label.
 In quantitative data, the categories are numerical categories, and the frequencies are determined by how many categories (or what are called classes) you choose.
 There can be many different classes depending on the point of view of the author and how many classes there are.
 The third difference is that the categories touch with quantitative data, and there will be no gaps in the graph.
 The reason that bar graphs have gaps is to show that the categories do not continue on, as they do in quantitative data.

-This page titled 2.1: Introduction is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.1: Introduction is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?